kids-first/kf-cbioportal-etl/README.md

 Check the pipeline log output for any errors that might have occurred.

 ## Upload the final packages
 Upload all of the directories named as study short names to `s3://kf-cbioportal-studies/public/`.
 You may need to set and/or copy aws your saml key before uploading.
 Next, edit the file in that bucket called `importStudies.txt` located at `s3://kf-cbioportal-studies/public/importStudies.txt`, with the names of all of the studies you wish to updated/upload.
-Lastly, go to https://jenkins.kids-first.io/job/d3b-center-aws-infra-pedcbioportal-import/job/master/, click on build.
-At the `Promotion kf-aws-infra-pedcbioportal-import-asg to QA` and `Promotion kf-aws-infra-pedcbioportal-import-asg to PRD`, the process will pause, click on the box below it to affirm that you want these changes deployed to QA and/or PROD respectively.
-If both, you will have to wait for the QA job to finish first before you get the prompt for PROD.
+Lastly, follow the directions reference in [Software Prerequisites](#software-prerequisites) to load the study.
 ## Congratulations, you did it!

 # Collaborative and Publication Workflows